achernikova/EvasionAttacksSDC/README.md

 which you want to run the attack, create the folder with corresponding images
 *	Specify the path to this .csv file(IMAGE_FILE = 'path to .csv file')  and folder with images(IMAGE_FOLDER = 'path to the folder') in attack_nvidia.py file under classification/ folder
+* 	Specify the number of images, which are used to run the attack (NUM_ATTACKS field)
 *	run attack_nvidia.py

 This will create the following files with results under results/ folder:
 *	'res_attack_nvidia.txt' - file with resulting distances from input file
 *	'res_attack_success_nvidia.txt' - file with the number of successfull attacks
 *	'res_attack_probas_nvidia.txt'- file with the resulting adversarial class probabilites
 * 	'res_attack_probas_labels_nvidia.txt' - file with predicted legitimate class probabilities

 In order to run the attack against 'sdc' regression model under results/ folder: